Dominic Manzini had buckteeth and a penchant for cunnilingus.

 “I know,” she said sardonically.
 “It’s for the articles.”

-“Dom, all you ever wanted was to have them to yourself,” Rose said.
+“Dom, all you ever wanted was to have them to yourself,” Rose whispered hoarsely.
 “Now, you can have what you want.
 Consider it my special gift to you.”
 She threaded her arms into a dark blue cardigan.

 “You don’t get it, Rose,” he said.
 “They want what they want.
-They see what they see,” he said, standing openly before her.
-“You already have them to yourself.
+They see what they see.”
+He stood before her with his mouth set.
+“You already have their attention.
 You did long before you arrived.
 They had been waiting for you.”
 Then, pushing a finger into her shoulder with each word, he said, “Not.
 Anyone.
 Else.
 You.”

 “Come back here at 3:00 this afternoon,” he said.
 “I’ll have money for you and a ticket home.”